travelnxt/appacitive-docs/v1.0/index.md

 ``` python
 Add your API-Key and environment details in the Django style settings.py file.
 ```

 Data
 =======
-In the next few sections we briefly describe some of the basic terms used in Appacitive like objects, connections, users, files etc.
+In the next few sections, we briefly describe some of the basic terminology used in Appacitive like objects, connections, users, files etc.

 Objects
 -------